-Following is a comprehensive list of courses offered for the International Relations degree at The City College.
+Following is a comprehensive list of courses offered for the International Affairs degree at The City College.

 B2502: Latin America and the Caribbean in World Affairs

 Examines inter-American relations and the foreign policies of selected countries in the region.
 It also explores various themes such as democratization, populism, military authoritarianism, economic development and the relationship of Latin America.
 2 HR./WK.
 PLUS CONF.; 3 CR.

 Offers an introduction to contemporary theories and concepts in the discipline of international relations.
 In particular, the course examines the competing paradigms offered by realism, liberalism, globalism, the English School, and constructivism.
 The course is designed to advance students’ knowledge of international relations

 by focusing on the ways in which theory can help them grasp the complexities of relationships among states and other international actors.
 2 HR./WK.
 PLUS CONF.; 3 CR.

 Analyses the major global and regional organizations and institutions that provide for cooperation among states, with an emphasis on the United Nations system.
 In particular, the course examines how these organizations attempt to address problems of peace and security, economic and social development, human rights, and humanitarian assistance.

 Examines the role and function of public international law in regulating the relations among sovereign states.
 Among other areas, the course focuses on the rights and duties of states, multilateral treaties, sovereignty, human rights, the laws of warfare, the use of force, refugees, and international criminal tribunals.
 2 HR./WK.
 PLUS CONF.; 3 CR.